Have you any objective evidence to demonstrate such competence?

 It is only with trained internal auditors familiar with these methods that your organization can benefit.

-2. to maximising the potential benefit arising from the internal auditing process, which process you cannot be avoided.
+2. maximising the potential benefit arising from the internal auditing process, which process you cannot be avoided.

 Of course, we have a vested interest; we are an online ISO Auditor Training Company, after all.
 However, that doesn’t mean that everything stated above isn’t absolutely true!